 - Wait a few seconds and the hub should connect.

 The bar light on the front of the hub should go from solid/flashing orange, to flashing orange, to solid orange, then blue to indicate a successful connection to broadband.
 The broadband light under the bar light should go out when connection is made.

-If you’re suffering from the bug, you may need to do this each time you restart the hub and the orange flashing light will be replaced with a blue solid light and broadband will be connected.
+If you’re suffering from the bug of flashing orange and purple, you may need to do this each time you restart the hub and the orange flashing light will be replaced with a blue solid light and broadband will be connected.